anil-k-rajamoni18/JavaBackendDevOps/JAVA/setup-springboot-project.md

         H2 Database: For an in-memory database (optional).

 d) Generate the Project:

         Click Generate to download a .zip file containing your project.

 e) Import the Project:

         Extract the .zip file and import it into your IDE:
         IntelliJ IDEA: File > Open and select the project folder.
         Eclipse: File > Import > Maven/Gradle > Existing Project.

 ## Spring Boot Project Architecture and Structure

 1. Overview of Spring Boot Project Architecture
 Spring Boot follows a layered architecture that promotes separation of concerns and modularity.
 The key layers are:
-    Presentation Layer: Handles HTTP requests and responses (e.g., REST controllers).
+        a) Presentation Layer: Handles HTTP requests and responses (e.g., REST controllers).
-    Service Layer: Contains business logic and application services.
+        b) Service Layer: Contains business logic and application services.
-    Data Access Layer: Manages interactions with the database or other data sources.
+        c) Data Access Layer: Manages interactions with the database or other data sources.
-    Integration Layer: Handles communication with external systems (e.g., APIs, messaging systems).
+        d) Integration Layer: Handles communication with external systems (e.g., APIs, messaging systems).

 2. Standard Spring Boot Project Structure
     A well-organized Spring Boot project follows a standard directory structure.
 Below is an example:

-    my-spring-boot-app/
+    ```my-spring-boot-app/
     ├── src/
     │   ├── main/
     │   │   ├── java/                  # Java source code